NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

   conda activate /sw/courses/epigenomics/quantitative_chip_simon/condaenv/minute

-If you want to make a fresh install, you can make a new conda environment and install minute in it:
+Optional: If you want to make a fresh install, you can make a new conda environment and install minute in it.
+However this could take a little while:

 .. code-block:: bash